akarnokd/rng-76/leveledlist.md

 Note that when cumulating the empty cases, we have to multiply by the entry's `conditionChance` only and not include the entry's own presence chance, because the selection criteria for an entry is only its `conditionChance`.
 If the entry turns out to be empty after all, that's not the problem of the subsequent entries like with the mode *all* and *maximum* of 1 was.

 ### Calculating the cascading chances

+Given a tree of the leveled lists, we have to be careful when calculating the chances of the nodes in the tree by cascading a parent's probability to its chindren to form the basis for "if the node has been selected" chance.

+For example, let's consider the following tree:

+    [ // flags 0
+        Entry1
+        [
+            Entry2(chanceNone = 20)
+        ],
+    ]

+Here, the chance of selecting `Entry1` is 50% and getting `Entry2` is `0.5 * 0.8 = 0.4`, **40%**.
+Thus we could say the chance of `Entry1` being non-empty is 40% too.

+However, when we try to cascade the chance of `Entry1` down to see given `Entry1`, what is the chance of `Entry2`, using this 40% would be wrong.
+It already included the probability of `Entry2` and we would calculate `0.5 * 0.8 * 0.8 = 0.32`, **32%** that is incorrect.
+We need a probability from `Entry1` that doesn't include the sublist outcome yet.

+That's why we calculated the `aprioriChance` of every entry.
+Here `Entry1`'s apriori chance would be still 50% and the cascaded chance for `Entry2` would be `0.5 * 0.8 = 0.4`, **40%**, the correct value.